AndreJarl/CineBai/README.md

 🕒 **Watch Later** – Save content for future viewing
 🔄 **Session Persistence** – Stay logged in seamlessly using localStorage
 📡 **Live TMDB Data** – Fetch up-to-date movie and TV show details
-🤖 **Gemini AI Recommendations** – Get personalized suggestions based on your preferences or mood
-💬 **AI Chat Assistant** – Chat with Gemini AI for movie summaries, recommendations, or trivia

 ---